-Nothing compares to the heart-pounding…life-altering…soul-afirming exhilaration of flying!
+Nothing compares to the heart-pounding…life-altering…soul-affirming exhilaration of flying!

 Why fly an airplane light-sport aircraft (LSA)?
-They are easier, and less expensive to own and operate than typical aircraft.
-With modern technology they perform well and burn less fuel.
+They are easier and less expensive to own and operate than typical aircraft.
+With modern technology, they perform well and burn less fuel.
 Most of the new airplane LSA are designed to burn less expensive auto fuel.
-Generally, the lighter-weight sport airplanes go about the same speed of other small aircraft and burn about half the amount of fuel.
-In combination of running auto gas verses more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate as the larger heavier general aviation airplane.
+Generally, the lighter-weight sport airplanes go about the same speed as other small aircraft and burn about half the amount of fuel.
+In combination of running autogas versus more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate like the larger heavier general aviation airplane.

 Fast speed (120 Knots/138 MPH) and heated/enclosed cockpits makes an airplane the travel choice in the LSA category.
-With high performance composite technology sport planes have almost 1000 mile range with 5 hours of fuel capacity.
-Besides being one of the most fun things to do, airplane LSA provide econimical travel alternatives.
-New LSA can be flown IFR if properly equiped.
+With high-performance, composite technology sport planes have almost 1000 mile range with 5 hours of fuel capacity.
+Besides being one of the most fun things to do, airplane LSA provide economical travel alternatives.
+New LSA can be flown IFR if properly equipped.

 Some airplane LSA are known for the ability to fly low and slow, to see the earth from a different point of view.
 The LSA’s typical airspeed for super slow airplanes is about 25-35 mph (40-60 km/h).
 You’ll typical operate at altitudes between 300 and 3000 feet (90-900 meters).
 But you can ground skim just a few feet off the ground (a popular use of the aircraft).
 These slower aircraft are primarily for fun flying.

 Overall, an airplane is the standard for aviation and the most popular for general aviation.